-- O For unfamiliar medications that are infusing, ordered, and/or are to be administered by EMS, complete the WI Patient Side Training Report when appropriate, and refer to it, consult with physician(s), nurse(s), and/or refer to the provided resources such as the drug reference book and/or online resources. - Patients will be transported to the closest appropriate facility per local, state, and federal laws and guidelines. - If two hospitals are of similar distance and have similar capabilities/resources for the patient's nature of illness, mechanism of injury, or clinical impression, the patient will be transported to the hospital of their preference. - If the patient is unable to answer, follow local department policy on where to transport patient.
+- O For unfamiliar medications that are infusing, ordered, and/or are to be administered by EMS, consult with physician(s), nurse(s), and/or refer to the provided resources such as the drug reference book and/or online resources. - Patients will be transported to the closest appropriate facility per local, state, and federal laws and guidelines. - If two hospitals are of similar distance and have similar capabilities/resources for the patient's nature of illness, mechanism of injury, or clinical impression, the patient will be transported to the hospital of their preference. - If the patient is unable to answer, follow local department policy on where to transport patient.